-Let me start by saying this… A cat that cannot pee is a cat that’s going to die, unless appropriate veterinary medical care is obtained immediately.
+Let me start by saying this… A cat that cannot pee is a cat that’s going to die, unless appropriate veterinary medical care is provided immediately.

-Urethral obstruction is a very severe, very acute, very critical medical emergency.
+Urethral obstruction is a severe, acute, and critical medical emergency.

 There are no safe and effective first aid steps which you can, or should, perform at home for a blocked cat.
 If they are to have any hope of survival, they must receive appropriate medical treatment at once.
 Then, only when your cat is safely at the vet and treatment has been initiated, come back to this series of blog posts to learn what you might expect and what you should do to prevent another episode from happening in the future.